BetterMontreal/BetterMontreal.github.io/_posts/2016-03-28-intro-to-react.md

 organiser: "Francis Brunelle"

 ---

-I will be doing a small talk on an Introduction into ReactJS.
-We will cover the following:

-- What is React?
-- How to get setup with React.
-- How to get building React Apps.
-- Bundle your application
+a small talk on:

-- Release your application
+test your application

 If this sounds interesting please register your interest below.